Nanirudh/ECPS-CS637-Vision-guard-Project/README.md

 visionguard_gtsrb.ipynb, visionguard_mnist.ipynb is the implementation of vision guard on german traffic sign dataset and mnist dataset repectively.

-project/simulation/ consists of the files to simulate the model as a state machine using matlab simulink.
+simulation/ directory consists of the files to simulate the model as a state machine using matlab simulink.